 - English language proficiency certification, required unless official evidence is submitted that the BS had English as the official medium of instruction

 - Curriculum Vitae

 - Passport (page with photo and identification data)

 - Other documents considered useful to establish the qualification of the applicant

-admitted Non-EU students
+Admitted Non-EU students

 After receiving the Admission letter from us, students of non-EU citizenship who are not resident in Italy must submit a pre-enrollment application to the Italian Embassy or Consulate in their country of residence.
 Please contact the Embassy as soon as possible to inquire about the procedure, the documents they request and the relevant deadlines (be aware of early deadlines, usually set in May).
-Be aware that processing an application and issuing a relevant Visa may take up to one month.
+Be aware that processing an application and issuing a relevant Visa may easily take up to one month.